harshasrinivas/cli-github/README.md

 `$ cli-github -op harshasrinivas/cli-github/setup.py`

+Get the list of followers of the user

+`$ cli-github -f harshasrinivas`

 #Live Demo

 [**DEMO**](http://showterm.io/aaa79dee63aad0695e304#fast) : Display the list of a user's repositories from the username/URL, along with the number of stargazers